 - Add chocolate chips and gently combine until evenly distributed.

-- Bake on center rack of preheated oven for 14-16 minutes, or until puffed and set in the center.
-ENJOY!
+- Bake on center rack of preheated oven 5 minutes at 425°F. Then turn oven down to 350°F and bake for another 8-10 minutes, or until puffed and set in the center.